acolombier/mixxx-website/content/news/XXXX-XX-XX-gsoc-project-report-daniel-fernandes.md

 2. Highlights in the BPM column for tracks that have a tempo close to a target track.
 3. New Track Similarity Column, which uses the Key and BPM to compute how well two tracks work together.

-We just added the Track Color Coding feature.
+We just added the color code key column feature (1.).
 In this post, I will share what this process was like so far, and where you can try the feature out.

 ## Project Planning